 1. Newsletters will drive traffic to your website

 The people who regularly receive your email newsletter may not regularly visit your website.
-But if you include links to your website or to your social media accounts with the promise of something valuable, such as a blog titled “Home Renovations That Give You the Biggest Bang for Your Buck” or “5 Signs That It May Be Time to Sell Your Home,” you’re going to get some clicks.
+But if you include links to your website or to your social media accounts with the promise of something valuable, such as a lead magnet or delicious holiday recipes, you’re going to get some clicks.

-From there, the math is easy: The more people you have visiting your site, the more opportunities you collect, and the more potential new clients you earn.
+From there, the math is easy: The more people you have visiting your site, the more opportunities you collect, the more leads you can add to your drip campaigns, and the more potential new clients you earn.

 2. Newsletters will boost your engagement rate

-Email engagement rates rank higher than the rates of many other marketing channels, including most social media.
-[Image updated February 2022.]
+Email engagement rates unequivocally rank higher than the rates of many other marketing channels, especially social media.

 3. Newsletter gives you a way to personalize your marketing